Magomed92/trello/README.md

-# When you can see app demo
+# Where you can see app demo

 https://like-trello.vercel.app/